LweeS-GGHoWInN/Zero_to_Billions_CodeNection/README.md

 1. The user signs in and the baseline profile is stored in Supabase.
 2. The Daily Check-In updates the student's current state.
 3. Tasks and deadlines are stored together with priority, category and estimated time.
-4. LoadLight combines baseline data, daily state and task data to estimate workload risk.
+4. LoadLight combines baseline data, Daily Check-In and task data to analyse workload risk internally.
+The detailed workload indicators are not shown to the user.
-5. If the load is high, the app can show a stress alert or prepare AI Rebalance suggestions.
+5. If possible overload is detected, LoadLight can show a gentle stress alert and suggest Quick Reset.
 6. AI Rebalance sends only the required structured context through the backend proxy to the AI service, then returns proposed changes and explanations.
 7. The student accepts or rejects the changes.
 8. Lumi Session and Quick Reset provide recovery support during the day.